-View the dates and locations of collections already booked by viewing our online street collections diaries:
+View the dates and locations of collections already booked by viewing our online street collections diary:

-Any collections carried out for charity in a public place, whether or not it is in a public street, will need a street collection permit from the Council’s Licensing Team.
+Any collections carried out for charity in a public place, whether or not it is in a public street, will need a street collection permit from our Licensing Team.

 In order to collect for a charity you must first contact the Licensing Team to provisionally book a space to make sure no other collections have been authorised at the same time and venue that you wish to collect.
 You should complete the street collection application form and submit it to us no later than 28 days* before the date on which it is proposed to make the collection.
 We can either post or email the form and guidance notes to you, or else you can download or print them out:

 There is no fee to apply for a permit.

 *Please note that we may reduce the period of one month if we are satisfied there are special reasons for doing so.